Amateur Photographer verdict

 All the images I took using the Close-up mode came out blurry, though to be fair I may have been too close.
 I still would not say that the camera lends itself to close-ups, as on one occasion I tried shooting my Sylvanian families figurines and they came out looking as though they were in a negative (and the Psycho soundtrack rang in my ears).
 That said, this camera really shines in taking selfies and portraits and took some nice travel snapshots from afar too.

 Joy seems to be at the very heart of Instax cameras and the Fujifilm Instax mini 12 definitely delivers this.
-If I’m being nitpicky, as week by week this camera has grown on me, I prefer the older camera’s design and I still have to fully figure out the close-up mode.
+Week by week this camera has grown on me, though I still have to fully figure out the close-up mode, and do prefer the older camera’s design.
 But overall, less is best in this case.

 Related content: